laresbernardo/lares/README.md

 If there is space for one more, I would add `ohse()` (One Hot Smart Encoding), which has made my life much easier and my work much valuable.
 It converts a whole data frame into numerical values by making dummy variables (categoricals turned into new columns with 1s and 0s, ordered by frequencies and grouping less frequent into a single column) and dates into new features (such as month, year, week of the year, minutes if time is present, holidays given a country, currency exchange rates, etc).

 ## What else is there?

-You can type `lares::` in **RStudio** and you will get a pop-up with all the functions that are currently available within the package.
-You might also want to check the whole documentation by running `help(package = "lares")` locally or in the [rdrr.io](https://rdrr.io/github/laresbernardo/lares/man/) or [rdocumentation.org](https://www.rdocumentation.org/packages/lares/) websites.
-Remember to check the families and similar functions on the **See Also** sections too.
+You can check all active functions and documentations [here](https://laresbernardo.github.io/lares/reference/index.html) or type `lares::` in **RStudio** and you will get a pop-up with all the functions that are currently available within the package.
+You might also want to check the whole documentation by running `help(package = "lares")` in your RStudio or in the [Online Official Documentation](https://laresbernardo.github.io/lares/reference/index.html).
+Remember to check the families and similar functions on the **See Also** sections as well.

 ### Getting further help

-If you need help with any of the functions, use the `?` function (i.e. `?lares::function`) and the **Help** tab will display a short explanation on each function and its parameters.
+If you need help with any of the functions when using RStudio, use the `?` function (i.e. `?lares::function`) and the **Help** tab will display a short explanation on each function and its parameters.
+You might also be interested in the [Online Official Documentation](https://laresbernardo.github.io/lares/reference/index.html) to check all functions and parameters.

 If you encounter a bug, please share with me a reproducible example on [Github issues](https://github.com/laresbernardo/lares/issues) and I'll take care of it.
 For inquiries, and other matters, you can [email me](mailto:laresbernardo@gmail.com "email me") directly or open a new ticket [here](https://github.com/laresbernardo/lares/issues).